A syntax-highlighting pager for git, diff, and grep output

 The delta git repo contains a collection of themes created by users.
 These focus on the visual appearance: colors etc. If you want features like side-by-side or navigate, you would set that yourself, after selecting the color theme.

-To browse themes, use delta --show-themes, or browse the list of theme PRs: https://github.com/dandavison/delta/commits/master/themes.gitconfig.
+To browse themes, use delta --show-themes, or browse the list of theme PRs: https://github.com/dandavison/delta/commits/main/themes.gitconfig.
 (The PRs nearly always have screenshots in them.)

 To use the delta themes, clone the delta repo (or download the raw themes.gitconfig file) and add the following entry in your gitconfig: